 When complete, the Central Corridor Project will cost about $20 million.
 The City is investing in public improvements such as pavement, sewers, sidewalks, street lights, trails, and streetscaping, hoping to solidify Marion’s place as a regional hub for business, urban-living, and entertainment.
 “Most of it is going to be funded by bonding and a local option sales tax,” Treharne says.
 “And we are offering incentives for redevelopment in the area.
 We’ve been buying quite a bit of property, and as we buy the property, we make that part of an incentive package to draw in new investment.”

-Attracting business investment is important to the city, because, by some, Marion is considered merely a bedroom community of nearby Cedar Rapids, especially since it doesn’t yet have a large commercial tax base.
+Attracting business investment is important to the city, because, by some, Marion, Iowa is considered merely a bedroom community of nearby Cedar Rapids, especially since it doesn’t yet have a large commercial tax base.
 “That’s what we’re trying to grow with our Corridor Project,” he says.
 Another roadway project on the north side of town is called Tower Terrace Road.
 “That’s where we see our next commercial corridor taking hold,” he adds.
 “We’re using a lot of regional transportation dollars to fund that project.
 We’ve been working with Cedar Rapids and other metropolitan communities to develop it.”